-There is some sort of tech magic going on when you've got a plain old spreadsheet and, with just a few clicks, your data is now available as an app in your mobile phone.
+What if we told you that you could take the old, cumbersome spreadsheet you've been using and, with just a few clicks, your data is now available as an app on your mobile phone?
+It sounds like magic, right?
+We promise you it's not.
 I don't want to get too technical describing the process, but translating your spreadsheet data into a fully functioning mobile application is quite the task!
 The process takes a good amount of cloud computing power, machine learning, algorithms, and other cool tech-related functions to deliver your app.

 AppSheet will attempt to understand the structure of your spreadsheet by identifying key markers in your table structure.
 It means that the more complex your structure is, the more difficult it is for AppSheet to translate it into a working mobile app.
+Creating easy-to-read tables is paramount for data to be transferred correctly.
 In order to help the AppSheet algorithms read your app, we recommend that you follow these guidelines when building your tables:

 AppSheet works best when you have a tidy table in your main (first) worksheet.
 Make sure your columns are clear and, if possible, add five or more rows of data before you publish.
 Your table should also have a defined set of columns and corresponding headers.
 AppSheet will read the table in the first worksheet of your spreadsheet to translate it into a mobile app.